Monotonicity of Equilibria in Nonatomic Congestion Games: Beyond Singleton Congestion Games

 \section{Beyond Singleton Congestion Games}

-In this section we consider more general nonatomic congestion games, and we discuss a possible extension of the fact that for single-commodity routing games over a \emph{\acl{SP} network} the equilibrium edge loads are nondecreasing in the traffic demand \cite[proposition 3.12]{ComDosSca:MP2021}.
-For single-commodity routing games this is basically the most one can expect, since every network which is not \acl{SP} contains a Braess subnetwork for which it is well known that there exists costs that produce equilibrium loads that decrease on some ranges of the demand (see \cref{fig:classic_braess}).
+In this section we provide some monotonicity results that go beyond the class of singleton congestion games studied in \cref{sc:singleton} and that also extend some known theorems for routing games with single \ac{OD} pair.
+We recall that in a standard routing the commodities coincide with \ac{OD} pairs and, moreover, the feasible strategies for each \ac{OD} pair are all the possible paths connecting the corresponding origin and destination.

+\citet[proposition 3.12]{ComDosSca:MP2021} proved that in a single-\ac{OD} routing game over a \acl{SP} network the equilibrium load of each edge is nondecreasing in the traffic demand.
+Every network that is not \acl{SP} contains a Wheatstone subnetwork \citep[see][]{Mil:GEB2006}; therefore, as shown in \cref{ex:Wheatstone}, there exist costs for which the equilibrium loads of some edges are decreasing in some demand interval.
+This implies that the \acl{SP} nature of the network is the best topological assumption that guarantees monotonicity of the equilibrium loads in a single-\ac{OD} setting.

-Unfortunately, for multi-commodity routing games the topology of the network alone does not provide a criterion for the monotonicity of edge loads.
-To better understand this general case, we start defining the class of constrained routing games.
+Unfortunately, for multi-\ac{OD} routing games the network topology alone does not provide a criterion for the monotonicity of equilibrium loads.
+To obtain some useful results, we consider the following class of constrained routing games.